• Home

 Tech Tutorials and Reviews

-Last Updated March 27, 2019 By Subhash D Leave a Comment
+Last Updated June 14, 2022 By Subhash D Leave a Comment

 We all know that basically there are two types of computers for individuals.
 One is a Desktop or a Personal Computer(PC) and the other, a portable one, is a laptop.
-With the evolution of technology and latest innovations in computing devices, there are now sub-categories of these basic personal computers.
+With the evolution of technology and the latest innovations in computing devices, there are now sub-categories of these basic personal computers.
 The Laptops are further categorized as Palmtops, Netbooks, Notebooks, and Ultrabooks.
-All have the same basic specification that includes a screen, keyboard, mouse/tracking device, storage device and a battery.
+All have the same basic specification that includes a screen, keyboard, mouse/tracking device, storage device, and a battery.
 The difference between them is the overall size, speed, battery life, weight, and most importantly cost.

 What is an Ultrabook (Definition)

-Ultra books are ultra-portable when it comes to size and weight.
+Ultrabooks are ultra-portable when it comes to size and weight.
 They are sleek and compact weighing less than 3 pounds.
 The ultrabook was designed and invented by various laptop vendors as a competition to sleek MacBooks from Apple.
 They are available in sizes that range from 11 inches to 14 inches.
 Ultrabooks are equipped with ultra-fast solid state drives (SSD) for quick booting of the operating system and a battery backup of at least five hours.

 Features of Ultrabook